 Some days I fall asleep, or land in that

-even better place—half asleep—where the world,
+even better place — half-asleep — where the world,

-spring, summer, autumn, winter—
+spring, summer, autumn, winter —

 flies through my mind in its

-hardy accent and its uncompromising decent.
+hardy ascent and its uncompromising descent.

 So I just lie like that, while distance and time